awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-step-choose-example-project.md

 # Step 1: Choose an example project<a name="gs-step-choose-example-project"></a>

 In this step you use choose an example project\.
 Amazon Rekognition Custom Labels then creates a project and a dataset for you\.
 A project manages the files used to train your model\.
-For more information, see [Managing an Amazon Rekognition Custom Labels Project](cp-manage-project.md)\.
+For more information, see [Managing an Amazon Rekognition Custom Labels project](managing-project.md)\.
 Datasets contain the images, assigned labels, and bounding boxes that you use to train and test a model\.
-For more information, see [Managing an Amazon Rekognition Custom Labels dataset](cd-managing-datasets.md)\.
+For more information, see [Managing datasets](managing-dataset.md)\.

-For information about the example projects, see [Example projects](gs-introduction.md#gs-example-projects)\.
+For information about the example projects, see [Example projects](getting-started.md#gs-example-projects)\.

 **Choose an example project**